Pipe Gómez

-Luis Felipe "Pipe" Gómez Miranda (born 11 October 1999) is a Colombian professional footballer who plays as a forward for Portuguese club Nacional on loan from Leones.
+Luis Felipe "Pipe" Gómez Miranda (born 11 October 1999) is a Colombian professional footballer who plays as a forward for América de Cali on loan from Leones.

 Club career

 Gómez is a youth product of the Colombian academies Nuevo Milenio and Cyclones Cali, before moving to Leones in 2018.
 He made his professional debut with Leones in a 0–0 Categoría Primera A tie with Once Caldas on 9 October 2018.
 He was the top scorer in the 2021 Categoría Primera B season, with 18 goals.

 On 1 February 2022, he joined the Portuguese club Santa Clara on loan in the Primeira Liga.

 On 22 August 2022, Gómez moved on loan to Nacional.

+On 11 July 2023, Gómez signed for Liga Portugal 2 side Torreense.